gmoshe27/ConvertTimeZone/Modules/LocalToUtc/Readme.md

 This module makes it easy to get the current local time in UTC.
 It was built for my specific use case where I work with machines that register events in UTC time stamps, but I experience their failures in my local time.
-Using this script it is possible to not only get the current time repeated in UTC, but also to describe a time in the past or future and have that output as UTC.
+Using this script it is possible to return the current time in UTC, and query for a time in the past or future in UTC as well.

 ## Usage
 There are two functions, `Convert-LocalTimeToUtc` and `Convert-UtcToLocalTime`, which will return an object that contains two properties, `LocalTime` and `UtcTime`.
-The `LocalTime` is the system local time, so it will be the time based on the timezone that is set for the system.
+The `LocalTime` defaults to the system local time, unless it is modified with the `-TimeZone` parameter.

 ```powershell
 Convert-LocalToUtc